Impact of stellar population synthesis choices on forward modelling-based redshift distribution estimates

 \subsection{Active galactic nuclei}

-AGNs create a stronger emission than the regular nuclei of galaxies.
-This extra emission is nowadays universally accepted to be generated by the presence of a supermassive black-hole (SMBH, $\gtrsim 10^{6} M_{\odot}$) actively accreting matter.
-AGN have very high luminosities ($L_{\mathrm{bol}} \lesssim 10^{48} \ \mathrm{erg / s^{-1}}$), strong evolution of their luminosity function with redshift \citep{Fotopoulou2016,Kulkarni2019}, and emission that covers basically the whole electromagnetic spectrum \citep{Padovani2017}.
-An AGN is detectable in the optical/UV due to emission from the accretion disk, mostly in the form of broad and narrow emission lines strongly ionized by the central engine, in the infrared due to thermal emission of the dust heated by the central engine, at X-ray energies due to the corona around the accretion disk, and in gamma-ray and radio due to non-thermal radiation related to the jet.
-For our study, the most interesting region where the AGN emission is thought to make a contribution are the optical/UV and infrared.
+It is known that AGNs can create a stronger emission than the regular nuclei of galaxies.
+This extra emission is nowadays universally accepted to be generated by the presence of a supermassive black-hole ($M_{\mathrm{BH}} \gtrsim 10^{6} M_{\odot}$) actively accreting matter.
+AGNs have very high luminosities ($L_{\mathrm{bol}} \lesssim 10^{48} \ \mathrm{erg / s^{-1}}$), strong evolution of their luminosity function with redshift \citep{Fotopoulou2016,Kulkarni2019}, and emission that covers basically the whole electromagnetic spectrum \citep{Padovani2017}.
+An AGN is detectable in the optical/UV due to emission from the accretion disc, mostly in the form of broad and narrow emission lines strongly ionised by the central engine, in the infrared due to thermal emission of the dust heated by the central engine, at X-ray energies due to the corona around the accretion disc, and in gamma-ray and radio due to non-thermal radiation related to the jet.
+For our study, the most interesting wavelength regions where the AGN emission is thought to make a contribution are the optical/UV and infrared.
 We expect AGN to modify galaxy colours with a degree that depends on the relative contribution of the AGN to the overall galaxy luminosity.